 The benefits of facial recognition systems for policing are evident: detection and prevention of crime.

 - Face match is used at border checks to compare the portrait on a digitized biometric passport with the holder's face.
-In 2017, Thales was responsible for supplying the new automated control gates for the PARAFE system (Automated Fast Track Crossing at External Borders) at Roissy Charles de Gaulle airport in Paris.
-This solution has been devised to facilitate evolution from fingerprint recognition to facial recognition during 2018.
+In 2017, Thales supplied the new automated control gates for the PARAFE system (Automated Fast Track Crossing at External Borders) at Roissy Charles de Gaulle Airport in Paris.
+This solution has been devised to facilitate the evolution from fingerprint recognition to facial recognition in 2018.

-- Face biometrics can also be employed in police checks, although its use is rigorously controlled in Europe.
+- Face biometrics can also be employed in police checks, although it is rigorously controlled in Europe.
 In 2016, the "man in the hat" responsible for the Brussels terror attacks was identified thanks to FBI facial recognition software.
-The South Wales Police implemented it at the UEFA Champions League Final in 2017.
+The South Wales Police implemented it at the UEFA Champions League Final 2017.

-- In the United States, 26 states (and probably as many as 30) allow law enforcement to run searches against their databases of driver’s license and ID photos.
-The FBI has access to driver’s license photos of 18 states.
+- In the United States, 26 states (and probably as many as 30) allow law enforcement to run searches against their databases of driver’s licenses and I.D. photos.
+The FBI has access to driver’s license photos from 18 states.

-- Drones combined with aerial cameras offer an exciting combination for facial recognition applied to large areas during mass events.
+- Drones and aerial cameras offer an exciting combination of facial recognition applied to large areas during mass events.
 According to the Keesing Journal of Documents and Identity of June 2018, some hovering drone systems can carry a 10-kilo camera lens that can identify a suspect from 800 meters to a height of 100 meters.
-The drone can be connected to the ground via a power cable and has an unlimited power supply.
-The communication to ground control can’t be intercepted as it also uses a cable.
+The drone can be connected to the ground via a power cable with an unlimited power supply.
+The communication to ground control can’t be intercepted as it also uses a line.

 - Find missing children and disoriented adults.